Play

 Class-Act Theaters

-The Milwaukee Center Theater District is home to the Milwaukee Repertory Theater, which operates three venues: the Quadracci Powerhouse, Steimke Theater and the Stackner Cabaret.
-The district also includes the Pabst Theater, a national historic landmark that provides musical and theatrical entertainment in an elegant setting; the Riverside Theater, a popular music venue; and the Miller High Life Theater.
-The Marcus Center for the Performing Arts offers several venues for performing artists.
+The Milwaukee Theater District is home to the Milwaukee Repertory Theater (The Rep), which is located within the Patty & Jay Baker Theater Complex.
+The Complex is comprised of three distinct performance venues: the Quadracci Powerhouse, Stiemke Studio and Stackner Cabaret.
+The Rep also performs in the opulent Pabst Theater, a national historic landmark and fourth oldest continuously operating theater in the nation, for its annual production of A Christmas Carol.
+The District is also made up of the Riverside Theater, a popular music venue; the Miller High Life Theater and the Marcus Performing Arts Center, offering several venues for performing artists.

-Large shows are held at the outdoor American Family Insurance Amphitheater or BMO Harris Pavilion which are located at the Henry W. Maier Festival Park.
-The Broadway Theatre Center, located in Milwaukee's trendy Third Ward, is the home of The Skylight Music Theatre and the Milwaukee Chamber Theatre.
+Large shows are held at Fiserv Forum and the outdoor American Family Insurance Amphitheater and BMO Pavilion, which are located at Henry W. Maier Festival Park.
+The Broadway Theatre Center, located in Milwaukee’s trendy Third Ward, is the home of The Skylight Music Theatre and the Milwaukee Chamber Theatre.

 For Fans of the Silver Screen